-To explore a potential therapeutic target for CD and verify its role in the CD pathological mechanism.
+To explore a new biomarker and therapeutic target for CD and verify its role in the CD pathological mechanism.

-FGL1 may promote intestinal inflammation modulated by the canonical NF-κB signalling pathway and has the potential to be a therapeutic target for CD.
+FGL1 can induce intestinal inflammation by activating the canonical NF-κB signalling pathway, and it may be considered a potential biomarker and therapeutic target for CD.